 where is a positive rational number with .
 Inequality constraint (1) has SOC representation since they are equivalent to inequalities involving rational powers.
 Details on how to transform a general p-norm constraint can be found in .

 The convex inequality

 where is a positive semidefinite matrix arises from applications such as portfolio optimization.
+Using routines handle_set_qconstr (e04rs) and handle_set_qconstr_fac (e04rt) introduced at Mark 27.1 of the NAG Library, users can easily define quadratic objective functions and/or constraints and seamlessly integrate them with other constraints.
+Then what will happen under the hood is as follows.
 Assume the matrix has factorization , (2) has an equivalent SOC representation as

 since is equivalent to .
 Thus, adding auxiliary variables will transform the quadratic constraint into a standard cone constraint.

 We have mentioned several important SOC-representable functions above.
 Many more functions and sets such as hyperbolic constraints, harmonic mean of positive affine functions, sum of quadratic/linear fractions, etc. are all SOC-representable .
 In general, if functions and are SOC-representable, then , and are also SOC-representable.
 We encourage users to exploit their models thoroughly to reach a SOC-equivalent problem, therefore make the most of the versatility and practical performance of the NAG SOCP solver nag_opt_handle_solve_socp_ipm.